 - Get in touch with the consulate or embassy to inquire about their specific requirements for a consular invoice.
 These requirements can vary from one country to another, so it's essential to be well-informed.

 - Typically, you will need to provide documentation related to your shipment, such as a commercial invoice, packing list, bill of lading, and any other documents required by the destination country's consulate.

 - The consular invoice may be used for customs clearance purposes.

 - You may want to consult with a customs broker or international trade expert to ensure compliance with all necessary documentation for your export.

 The purpose of this receipt is to provide the exporter with proof that the delivery of goods to the international carrier was successful and in good condition.

 - Inspection Certificate

 For export shipments, this document certifies you have bought an insurance policy for cargo on board.
-Insurance may be purchased because liability and large losses are a concern to the exporter.
+Insurance may be purchased to protect against liability and large losses to the exporter.

-A packing list is similar to a shipping list in that it lists the goods being shipping, information on how it was packed, how the goods are numbered, and weight/height dimensions.
+A packing list is like a shipping list in that it lists the goods being shipped, information on how it was packed, how the goods are numbered, and weight/height dimensions.
 Even though it’s not always required, it’s an important document used by freight forwarders to prepare a bill of lading and to understand how much cargo is needed.

-A required government online form for all exports in excess of $2,500 or ones that require an export license.
+A required government online form for all exports more than $2,500 or ones that require an export license.
 The EEI must be filed with the U.S. Census Bureau to collect trade statistics and apply export controls.